 A CCC agronomy specialist encountered the situation in the photo above with the tiny weeds.
 Canola emergence was patchy in this small area, but generally good overall.
 The agronomy specialist wondered if these buckwheat seedlings, though very abundant, were too small to spray?
 The answer is no. Broadleaf weeds sprayed at the cotyledon stage with canola herbicides (Liberty, Roundup and the Clearfield products) should be well controlled.
 The key is to have coverage.
 Large droplets and low water volumes could mean some small weeds do not get a spray droplet.
 When using coarse sprays, recommended to reduce drift, also use higher water volumes to improve coverage.

 Grassy weeds such as wild oats may not be controlled as well at the coleoptile stage because the largely inert coleoptile will protect the true leaves from exposure to the herbicide.
 The other challenge is that wild oats’ natural leaf surface, which is hard to wet, makes deposition of a herbicide on the leaf surface difficult.
 (See page 107 here.)
-If the only weeds are grassy weeds, then wait until the earliest (and most costly) ones are at the 2- to 3-leaf stage.
-If both broadleaf and grassy weeds are present, early application to control the broadleaf weeds is recommended.
+If the only weeds are grassy weeds, wait until the earliest (and most costly) ones are at the 2- to 3-leaf stage.
+With both broadleaf and grassy weeds present, apply early to control the broadleaf weeds.
 If necessary, spray again to control the grassy weeds, and use a grassy weed herbicide alone or in a tank mix with the HT partner product.

 How late is too late?